slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"A single death is a tragedy; a million deaths is a statistic."
 -- Kurt Tucholsky [1890]*

+> *"Peace is not absence of conflict, it is the ability to handle conflict by peaceful means."
+-- Ronald Reagan [1911]*

 > *"War draftees are slaves.
 Ukraine has such a draft.
 US is heavily supporting Ukraine.
 Thus US is supporting slavery."
 -- Robin Hanson [1959]*